shohei/rml_scaler/README.md

 It was developed for users of Fabmodules and MDX-40A, MDX-540, iModela, and any Roland machines which doesn't support serial USB.

+Those Roland machines can be run by CUPS driver and lpr command.
+Use any Unix system (OSX, Linux).

+(for example, type following in your command line : $ lpr -P Roland_MDX-40A mill.rml)

 # install
 $ make install